mwpastore/sinja/README.md

 The above structures are mutable (e.g. you can do `c.conflict_exceptions << FooError` and `c.serializer_opts[:meta] = { foo: 'bar' }`) until you call
-`freeze_jsonapi` to freeze the configuration store.
-You should always freeze the store after Sinja is configured and all your resources are defined.
+`freeze_jsonapi` to freeze the configuration store. **You should always freeze the store after Sinja is configured and all your resources are defined.**

-### Resource Locator
+### Resource Locators

 Much of Sinja's advanced functionality (e.g. updating and destroying resources, relationship routes) is dependent upon its ability to locate the corresponding